-The RAG 4.12 principles and guidance have been reviewed and applied when completing the tables within the APR.
+The RAG 4.09 principles and guidance have been reviewed and applied when completing the tables within the APR.

-Yorkshire Water do have sites that cover more than one price control.
-Power costs are therefore, disaggregated by upstream service.
+Yorkshire Water do not have any sites that cover more than one price control.
+However, power costs are disaggregated by upstream service.

-Any other power costs that are not electricity, such as heating oil and gas, are directly allocated to the correct service cost centre in SAP in accordance with RAG 3.14.
+Any other power costs that are not electricity or associated costs, such as the carbon reduction commitment charge, are allocated directly to the correct service cost centre in SAP in accordance with RAG 3.12.